dangleptr/autotest/README.md

 ### Installation

 This library requires a preinstalled LLVM-Clang.
-It was tested with version 11.0.0.
+It was tested with version 10.0.0 and 11.0.0

 To compile and install the library:
 ```